 54. Set up an affiliate program.
 Affiliate programs are traditionally in conjunction with ecommerce sites, but why not create one hooked into your registration page?
 You can give those who refer new registrants a set percentage of the fee, and it doesn’t have to be high.
 CJ Affiliate is one of the most popular options.

 57. Interview an influential attendee, speaker, or vendor.
-Like a webinar, this is another way to create interest that may not be typically used.
-This can be posted on your blog with a call to action for registration at the end.
+Like a webinar, this is another marketing idea for events that creates interest and may not be typically used.
+This can be posted on your blog with a call to action for the event’s online registration at the end.

 59. Buy a commercial from an online radio station.
 This works best if the event you’re advertising is applicable to the station from which you buy it, obviously, but a commercial on Pandora, Spotify, or other online music clients could help you reach thousands of potential event attendees.